tonilatorrec/sonda/README.md

 # sonda

-Data logging with Arduino and Python
+Data logging with Arduino and Python.

 ## Arduino

+The `pysonda.ino` file contains the basic data logging code.
+Coupled with the Python script `sonda.py`, can also be used as a weather station.

-The board must have the `pysonda.ino` file in order to use the Python script.
-The `sonda.ino` file contains the full flight computer code (requires tracking by radio, see the tracking guide [here](https://ukhas.org.uk/guides:tracking_guide))
+The `sonda.ino` file contains the full flight computer code for a high-altitude balloon (requires tracking by radio, see the tracking guide [here](https://ukhas.org.uk/guides:tracking_guide))

 ### Data structure
 `pysonda.ino`: